David4bay/Calculator/README.md

 #Update
 Added Del functionality and switched eval() function to mathjs library.
+Changed exponent symbol for compatibility with mathjs evaluator and parser.

 # Inspiration
 The Calculator design is inspired from the calculator I once used for my WAEC/NECO exams in Secondary School.